mikeric/rivets/README.md

 The `rivets.bind` function returns a bound `Rivets.View` instance that you should hold on to for later.
 You may want to unbind it's listeners with `view.unbind()` and/or rebuild it's bindings with `view.build()`.
 You can also access the individual `Rivets.Binding` instances inside the view through `view.bindings` — this is useful for debugging purposes or if you want to unbind or manually set the value for certain bindings.

+#### Adapter Bypass

+If your model object encapsulates it's attributes (e.g. `model.attributes` for Backbone.js models) and your adapter conforms to that object specifically, you can still utilize properties defined outside of that object — such as functions or other static values defined on the object root.

+Just use `model:property` instead of `model.property` inside your binding declaration and Rivets.js will bypass the adapter completely and access that property as it's defined on the object root.
+This obviously won't sync any changes, but that is by design in this case as these properties should be mostly static and used in conjunction with other "dynamic" properties.

 #### Iteration Binding

 Even though a binding routine for `each-item` will likely be included in Rivets.js, you can use the `data-html` binding along with a set of formatters in the interim to do sorting and iterative rendering of collections (amongst other cool things).